ChrstphrHll/npc_gen/students/Matto Divya.md

 ---
+name: Matto Divya
+race: Gnome
+hair: curly grey hair that's put back in a short pony tail
+eyes: Amber
+skin: Fair
+ideal: Fitness
+trait1: Stern
+trait2: Lackadaisical
+trait: I'm confident in my own abilities and do what I can to instill confidence in others.
+flaw: I have little respect for anyone who is not a proven warrior.
+bond: I would still lay down my life for the people I served with.
 birthday:
   numeric: 7/21
   written: 21st of Korent
-bond: I would still lay down my life for the people I served with.
-eyes: Pale Green
-flaw: I have little respect for anyone who is not a proven warrior.
-guild: Jettenia
-hair: curly grey hair that's put back in a short pony tail
-ideal: Fitness
-name: Matto Divya
-organizations: []
-partyID: 68
-race: Gnome
 relationships:
 - name: Ysak Llewellenar
   type: partymate